CatalystCode/spk/technical-docs/designs/exceptionHandling.md

 }
 ```

-And this JSON shall be `stringified` and logged as `error` in the finally output
+And this JSON shall be `stringified` and logged as `error` in the final output
 of the log.

 The typescript interface of this ErrorChain is